hokevins/boilermaker/README.md

 These libraries are the bare minimum we need to get off the ground with your testing.
 However, here's a list of some other handy libraries that may come in handy:

-sinon - provides spies, stubs and mocks chai-as-promised - extends chai with assertions specific to promises chai-things - extends chai with helpful assertions specific to arrays sinon-as-promised - extends sinon with sugar for promises chai-enzyme - extends chai with some convenience functions for working with enzyme
+- sinon -> provides spies, stubs and mocks
+- chai-as-promised -> extends chai with assertions specific to promises
+- chai-things -> extends chai with helpful assertions specific to arrays
+- sinon-as-promised -> extends sinon with sugar for promises
+- chai-enzyme -> extends chai with some convenience functions for working with enzyme

-N.B: in particular, chai supports a wide ecosystem of extensions.
+N.B: In particular, chai supports a wide ecosystem of extensions.
 If you find yourself writing verbose code in order to make a particular assertion, take a moment and see if someone's written a plugin that could make your life easier.
 Here's a full list of them. (http://chaijs.com/plugins/)

 ----------